ghoomfrog/silili/README.md

 Nouns and adjectives on their own can be singular or plural.
 For example, *kiw* can refer to any number of birds.

 If you really need to use singular, use *un*, meaning *one*.
-And for plural, you can repeat the word twice.
+And for plural, you can repeat the word twice:

-Plurals are indicated by reduplication.
-For example:

 <dl>
 	<dt>tam tam